 Laura is deeply committed to supporting traditional music and brings musicians to her workshops whenever possible.
-She has collaborated with Xenos on several CDs of Balkan & Gypsy dance music, and produced a CD of traditional Armenian dance music, Gorani, with Shakeh Avanessian in Armenia in 2001.
-Together with her partner Kostantis Kourmadias, Laura performs traditional Greek and other folk music in concerts throughout Greece and Europe.
+She has collaborated with Xenos on several CDs of Balkan & Gypsy dance music, produced a CD of traditional Armenian dance music, Gorani, with Shakeh Avanessian in Armenia in 2001, and produced two CDs of Greek traditional music, Taxidi and Limani.
+Together with her husband Kostantis Kourmadias and other musicians including Nikolas Angelopoulos and Ruth Hill, Laura performs traditional Greek and Balkan folk music in concerts throughout Greece and Europe.

 Laura brings her inspiring leadership and passionate dancing to twenty countries, and has published articles in many languages.
 Her unique way of working has guided thousands of people to experience traditional dance as a means of healing and transformation for our own lives and for our planet, and has provided a map for many teachers to follow.
 Laura's workshops are an invitation to return to the homeland of the earth and the body, by journeying deeper into the dance.